-- 1. Be sure the fuel select dial is in the "ENGINE STOP" position. - 2.
+- 1. Be sure the ignition switch is in the "OFF" position. - 2.
 Add gasoline to the generator according to Add Fuel: Gasoline. - 3.
-Turn the fuel select dial to the "GASOLINE RUN" position. - 4.
+Turn the fuel select dial to the "ON" position. - 4.
 After 5 minutes check the carburetor and air filter areas for any leaking gasoline.
 If any leaks are found, the carburetor will need to be disassembled and cleaned or replaced.
-If no gasoline leaks are found, turn the fuel select dial to the "ENGINE STOP" position. - Check engine oil level and add clean, fresh oil if needed.
+If no gasoline leaks are found, turn the fuel select dial to the "OFF" position. - Check engine oil level and add clean, fresh oil if needed.
 SeeOil Specifications for proper oil type. - Check and clear air filter of any obstructions such as bugs or cobwebs.
 If necessary, clean air filter according to Cleaning the Air Filter. - 7.
-Start the engine.
-See "Starting the Engine: Gasoline.
+Start the generator according to Starting the Engine.